-Data provider organizations should preferably be included as co-applicants or collaborators20.
+Data provider organizations should preferably be included as co-applicants or collaborators.
 Please confirm the name of the data controller for the named datasets.

-5.1.3 Collaborators
+6.1.3 Collaborators

-An official Collaborator is an individual or an organisation who will have an integral and discrete role in delivering the research activities and is eligible to request funding from the award when properly justified.
-A collaborator may provide training, provide access to specific equipment, specialist staff time, access to data or protocols or may act in an advisory capacity.
-Named collaborators may include investigators or organisations from outside the Republic of Ireland, but an individual or organisation should only be named as a Collaborator if they are providing specific contributions (either direct or indirect) to the activities.
-Collaborators can come from a range of backgrounds, for example, academia, the private sector, a healthcare organisation, the charity sector or a patient group (up to a maximum of 10 Collaborators can be listed).
+A Collaborator is an individual or an organisation who will have an integral and discrete role in the proposed research and is eligible to request funding from the grant when properly justified.
+Named collaborators may include investigators or organisations from outside the Republic of Ireland, but an individual or organisation should only be named as Collaborator if they are providing specific contributions (either direct or indirect) to the activities.
+A collaborator may provide training, supply samples or kits, provide access to specific equipment, specialist staff time, staff placements, access to data and/or patients, instruments or protocols, industry know-how, or may act in an advisory capacity.
+Collaborators can come from a range of backgrounds such as academia, the private sector, a healthcare organisation, the charity sector, or a patient group (up to a maximum of 10 Collaborators can be listed).